Syria’s time bomb: 2 million children at risk from explosive weapons

 This new report highlights the need for urgent actions to protect civilians from the use of explosive weapons.
 Parties to the conflict should immediately comply with International Humanitarian Law and stop using explosive weapons in populated areas.
 Handicap International also calls on all States to condemn these acts, use their leverage to ensure that parties to the conflict stop this use, and actively engage in the discussions currently taking place towards an international political commitment to stop the use of explosive weapons in populated areas.

 Since 2012, Handicap International has provided aid to more than 360,000 people affected by the Syrian crisis.
 The organisation provides physical rehabilitation, psychological support and emergency distributions to respond to needs of injured, disabled and vulnerable people.
 In addition, Handicap International delivers risk awareness and safety messages to local populations to prevent accidents caused by explosive remnants of war.
-In Syria, more than 71,500 people have already benefited from these actions.

 1) Explosive weapons include explosive ordnance such as mortars, rockets, artillery shells and aircraft bombs as well as improvised explosive devices (IEDs).